bazelbuild/rules_go/go/nogo.rst

 Writing and registering analyzers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``nogo`` analyzers are Go packages that declare a variable named `Analyzer` of
+``nogo`` analyzers are Go packages that declare a variable named ``Analyzer``
-type `Analyzer`_ from package `analysis`_.
-Each analyzer is invoked once per Go
+of type `Analyzer`_ from package `analysis`_.
+Each analyzer is invoked once per
-package, and is provided the abstract syntax trees (ASTs) and type information
+Go package, and is provided the abstract syntax trees (ASTs) and type
-for that package.
+information for that package, as well as relevant results of analyzers that have
+already been run.
 For example:

 .. code:: go